4G connectivity in Australia: Vodafone

 Vodafone has 4G roaming in the Czech Republic, Greece, Ireland, Italy, Netherlands, New Zealand, Portugal, Romania, Spain and the United Kingdom.
 Both prepaid and postpaid services can use 4G in those countries overseas.

 Optus

-Optus have 4G roaming switched on but do not publish which countries offer it.
+Optus has 4G roaming switched on but do not publish which countries offer it.

 Vodafone

-In mid-February 2014, Vodafone announced LTE-Roaming for New Zealand, UK and Europe.
-In August 2014, Vodafone launched LTE-Roaming for New Zealand.
+In mid-February 2014, Vodafone announced LTE roaming for New Zealand, UK and Europe.
+In August 2014, Vodafone launched LTE roaming for New Zealand.